Collins says infrastructure bill could pass Senate by end of week with at least 10 Republicans in support

 Sen. Joe Manchin III (D-W.Va.), another member of the bipartisan group, agreed with Collins on the timing.

-“I think you will see text [of the bill] today,” Manchin said on “State of the Union,” adding that they aimed to begin considering amendments this evening or Monday.
+“I think you will see text [of the bill] today,” Manchin said on “State of the Union,” adding that they aimed to begin considering amendments Sunday evening or Monday.
 “We should finish up by Thursday, I hope.”

 Manchin said he “absolutely” believed the bill would pass the Senate, given the support expressed by both Senate Majority Leader Charles E. Schumer (D-N.Y.) and Senate Minority Leader Mitch McConnell (R-Ky.).